Pet-Resort-Systems/tailtown/services/customer/scripts/README-INCREMENTAL-SYNC.md

 ### High Error Count

+As of November 2025, the incremental sync automatically creates missing customers and pets on-the-fly, so "customer or pet not found" errors should be rare.

-If you see many errors like "customer or pet not found":
+If you still see many errors:

+1. Check the Gingr API is responding correctly
+2. Check database connectivity
-1. Run a full sync to sync customers and pets:
+3. Run a full sync to refresh all data:
    ```bash
    cd /opt/tailtown/services/customer
    node scripts/run-gingr-sync.js
    ```

-2. Then resume hourly incremental syncs

 ### Sync Taking Too Long